Henry Whiting 1857-1935

 The South West Suffolk Echo of 30th August 1930 had a small article and photo featuring Harry Whiting: 'Four Generations By the Sea.
 This photograph was taken recently at Clacton on Sea, and shows Mr Harry Whiting, sen, of 18 Mill Road, Haverhill; his son, Mr Harry Whiting, jun. (on his right); his grandson, Mr Bert Whiting; and little Joan Whiting, a great grand-daughter.
 The visit to Clacton was a memorable one, as it was the first occasion on which Mr Whiting, sen., who is 74 years of age, had seen the sea.'

 Henry died in February 1935, and was buried at Haverhill Cemetery.
-His wife Eliza survived him by 5 years and her burial place is marked by the same stone.
+His wife Eliza survived him by 5 years and died aged 82 on 29 August 1940. her burial place is marked by the same stone.

 Click on image of gravestone to enlarge - Thanks to Patrick Ives for the image.
 Thanks to Judy Stratford for the newspaper article.